PubInv/PubInv/ideas/Project #24: Very simple heat engine with bistable magnetic device.md

 I am not sure we can get valve that release explosively, but that would be idea.
 A valve that at 16 psi releases immediately and doesn't shut until 15 psi.
 It should be possible to bulid such a device.

+Note that even if we try to do this as a way to avoid the hot seal, we still are using the basic hydraulic amplification principle, as well as a free-piston linear actuator.
+So I need to be able to do both of those things to make this work.